 • Laminate coatings trapping moisture beneath surfaces

-Because cabinet bases sit directly on flooring materials, they are often the first structural components affected when water enters the area.
+Because cabinet bases sit directly on flooring materials, they are often among the first materials affected when water enters the area.

 How Water Spreads Beneath Cabinets